InternetNZ/srs-xml-client/README.md

 The following keys are in the `registry/` directory:

-* `srs-production-key.asc` The PGP key that is currently being used by both the Production and Test environments.
-It will no longer be in use after the 18th of June 2019.
+* `srs-production-key.asc` The PGP key for the Production environment.

-* `srs-production-key-20190618.asc` The new PGP public key for the Production environment.
-It will go into use on the 18th of June 2019.
+* `srs-test-key.asc` The PGP public key for the Test environment.

-* `registry/srs-test-key.asc` The PGP public key for the Test environment.
+* `srs-rps-key.asc` The PGP public key for the RPS environment.

 * `srs-root-ca.pem` The SSL CA certificate used to authenticate the SSL connection.